Democrats wrestle with alleged misconduct in their own house

 Katie Packer Beeson, a former aide to Mitt Romney and George W. Bush who has broken with her party over Trump, said Democrats need to be consistent.

 The stakes are relatively low in Franken's case.
-If he resigned, Minnesota's Democratic governor would replace him with a Democrat, who would likely win reelection.
-Barack Obama won Conyer's Detroit district with 85 percent of the vote.
+If he resigns, Minnesota's Democratic governor would replace him with a Democrat, who would likely win re-election.
+Barack Obama won Conyers' Detroit district with 85 percent of the vote.

 But what happens if a Democrat from a red state is accused of misconduct?
-Or, as New York Magazine's Jon Chait asked, the party's majority in the Senate were to hang in the balance?
-Or if, as with Clinton, a Democrat White House is under fire?
+Or, as New York Magazine's Jon Chait asked, what if a Democratic majority in the Senate were to hang in the balance?
+Or if, as with Clinton, a Democrat White House was under fire?
 What if Roe v.
 Wade were on the line?

 Those are the kinds of difficult questions the party, and especially its younger members, are finally starting to address.

-"It sounds like a loud messy conversation — which is what this conversation needs to be," McIntosh said.
+"It sounds like a loud messy conversation — which is what this conversation needs to be," McIntosh, the former Emily's List official, said.